 WILL YOU SIGN MY BUSINESS CARD?

 After my ego wondered if I had done a good enough job, what with the simultaneous interpretation, which added a layer of AT, several Ajosshis showed up and asked, "Sign?"
 They were holding my business cards that I had handed out earlier and wanted me to sign them.
 I had never been asked to do that before.
 And then, just as things couldn't get any better, one of them asked to take a selfie WITH me.
 Whoa.
 Before my ego's head got bigger, I smiled at the men and WITH the men whom I had assumed were judging me, the men whom I swore were my arch enemy, realizing that in that very moment WITH me, they had proven my ego was wrong.
-Kamsahamnida, Ajoshhis.
+Kamsahamnida (Thank you in Korean), Ajoshhis.

 I AM JEALOUS (<--EGO) AND (TRUE SELF -->) I DON'T WANT TO BE

-One of the younger male participants who worked for an IT company came up to me and shared in a most earnest way how he would feel jealous when hanging out with his friends.
-He knew he didn't want to feel that way, and he knew it didn't feel good to him, but he couldn't help it.
-I assured him we all felt that way at some point or another; we are human, we aren't perfect.
+One of the younger male participants who worked for an IT company came up to me and shared in a most earnest way how he would often feel jealous when hanging out with his friends.
+He knew he didn't want to feel this way, and he knew it didn't feel good to him, but he couldn't help it.
+I assured him we have all felt this way at some point or another; we are human, we aren't perfect.
 As he looked at me with wide eager eyes, we talked about how that's his ego talking, not his true self.
 We walked through AWARENESS -> ACCEPTANCE -> ACTION.
 For his action plan, he came up with a self-distancing exercise based on what we had talked about in the workshop.
 Wow, so impressed to see his true self show up.

 I AM STILL WORKING WITH MY EGO